 Friends of the Library Public Services Apprenticeship

-Gain practical professional experience in a fast-paced academic library.
-The CU Boulder library is looking for two Public Services Apprentices who will receive training in the research competencies and issues that are essential to new academic librarians.
-The apprentices will provide research assistance in person and virtually in a major academic library that serves a world-class research university.
+Description: Gain practical professional experience in a fast-paced academic library.
+The CU-Boulder University Libraries is looking for a Public Services Apprentice who will receive training in the research competencies and issues that are essential to new academic librarians.
+The Apprentice will provide research assistance in person and virtually in a major academic library that serves a world-class research university.
 Requires a flexible schedule that may include evening and weekend hours.
 This apprenticeship is a great opportunity to supplement your graduate studies with experiential learning.

 Duties of the Apprentice: